 - **Mix together and serve alongside the shrimp cakes

-- Remove the shrimp tails and chop into small bits.
-Add the salt, pepper, egg, flour, garlic and green onions.
+- Remove the shrimp tails and chop them into small bits.
+Add the salt, pepper, egg, flour, garlic, and green onions.
 Mix well.

 - Begin heating a cast iron skillet over medium heat making sure to coat the bottom of the pan generously with coconut oil.